 The Second Trimester - At least once every two weeks,

 The Third Trimester - Once a week, with twice per week in the last two weeks of pregnancy.

 The labor tends to go more smoothly if you don't go in with a lot of tension.

 How often should I get a postpartum massage?

-The golden recovery time is the first 6 weeks, especially for the first 10 days.
+The golden recovery time is the first 2 weeks.

 Then, you can go 2 or 3 times every week, until you reach about 6 weeks.

 After your 6-week postpartum checkup at your OB/Midwife's clinic, you can start your physical therapy or exercises.

 From 6 weeks to 6 months, you can go once per week for maintenance.